Young Nature Leaders

-Established in 2017, thanks to the generosity of Women for Nature members, the goal of the Young Nature Leadership Grant is to encourage, foster and nurture youth to demonstrate their own leadership for nature in their communities.
-Canadian youth are invited to develop and implement a nature-based community project inspired by the Canadian Parks Council’s The Nature Playbook.
+Established in 2017, thanks to the generosity of Women for Nature members, the goal of the Young Nature Leadership Grant is to encourage, foster and nurture youth to demonstrate their own leadership for nature in their local communities.

 Past Winners from 2019 include:

 That is why I co-launched Riparia, a not-for-profit that brings Canadian youth on free freshwater science expeditions where we strive to help foster a next generation of science champions who love and value the natural world.
 I am so thrilled to have received funding from Nature Canada’s Women for Nature to help support Riparia's inaugural expedition!"

 Everything at one point came from nature.
 We are all sharing this incredible planet however we are destroying it.
 Now, more than ever change needs to happen.
 My hope for project Green Bellies is to educate young people about how we don't need all of the single-use packages that we consume on a day to day basis.
 It’s my hope to ignite an internal flame and drive others to make a change in their own lives.”

 Introducing youth to Elders and Knowledge Holders is a great way to help spark that inspiration to learn more about themselves and Mother Earth.”

 My passion for nature comes from a deep desire in me to help people connect with and be curious about the world around them.
 In creating memorable connections through programs like Escape into Nature, I hope to inspire environmental stewards in the next generation!”

 Swift Current, SK